distribution/distribution/doc/SPEC.md

 #### Pushing an Image Manifest

 Once all of the layers for an image are uploaded, the client can upload the image manifest.
-An image can be pushed using the following request formats:
+An image can be pushed using the following request format:

     PUT /v2/<name>/manifests/<tag>